datanav/docs/training/010_architecture_and_concepts/020_Beginner.rst

 The cards on the Dashboard are often referred to as “subscriptions” or “nodes” and they represent separate instances of Sesam installations.
-Each node comes in different sizes (memory available) depending on the requirements of the customer/project/user.
-In this example you will be shown the portal inside the node called “Training Node”, but all nodes will have the same setup, only different set of systems, pipes and datasets.
+Each node comes in different sizes depending on the requirements of the customer, project or user.
+In this example you will be shown the portal inside the node called “Training Node”.
+All nodes have the same interface.

-When entering the “Training Node” you will be met with the page seen in figure 1.1.6B.
+When entering the “Training Node” you will be met with the page seen in figure :ref:`figure_Training_Node_Landing_Page`

+.. _figure_Training_Node_Landing_Page:

 .. figure:: ./media/Architecture_Beginner_The_Sesam_Portal_B.png
    :align: center